What types of roses are there? #

 Planting: With a bushy growth habit, these incredibly hardy roses flourish even in poor soils.
 Ideal for beds and borders, these old-style roses can enhance both formal settings and relaxed country-style gardens.

-Pruning & Deadheading: Much like Albas, Gallica roses flower in a large mid-summer flush, so regular deadheading will not encourage more blooms to be produced, but will keep the bush looking tidy.
+Pruning & Deadheading: Much like albas, gallica roses flower in a large mid-summer flush, so regular deadheading will not encourage more blooms to be produced, but will keep the bush looking tidy.
 Very little pruning is needed (or wanted), just remove any old, dead wood as and when required.

 Portland Roses (Old Fashioned Roses) #